-FileFlex Zero Trust Data Access brings security and order to the chaos of unstructured data
+FileFlex Zero Trust Data Access brings governance, security and order to the chaos of unstructured data

 FileFlex Enterprise Brings Plug and Play Zero Trust Data Access to Enterprise Data on a Per Transaction Basis

 Using our data access policy server, FileFlex Enterprise continually authenticates, verifies and grants or denies access to information on a per transaction basis via an exchange of anonymous secure tokens.

 New encryption keys are generated for every session and tokens are available only per session.
 The use of tokens protects user and device credentials since they are not stored on the FileFlex Enterprise server or with the service provider (MSP).

 Direct access to resources is not permitted.
 All access is via the connector agent which acts as a proxy for the user.

 Access and Sharing of Files and Folders According to Dynamic, Granular Policy

 - IT admins use the FileFlex Enterprise Management Console to set access and sharing policies that are determined on a user-by-user or group-by-group basis with storage location, folder, or even granular, file-level access.